AmmArNabil/HR/README.md

+# HR UI UX
-# HR Simple educational program for human resource management using JAVA and SQL Server
+Simple educational program for human resource management using JAVA and SQL Server